The Link Between Urinary Incontinence And Pelvic Floor Issues

 This may feel embarrassing and stressful, but it’s important to remember this is a far more common condition than you might think.

-In fact, a 2011 study by Markland Et Al found that about half of women would experience urinary incontinence at some point in their lives.
+In fact, a 2011 study by Markland Et Al found that about half of women experience urinary incontinence at some point in their lives.

 But before we get to that, let’s finish our look at how urinary incontinence happens.